Writing an OpenGL Screensaver for Windows

 Dialog box configuration and the second required function

-screen savers allow the user to set some parameters: how fast to run, what color
+Almost all screen savers allow the user to set some parameters: how

-an object should be, how many of some object to show, etc. Chances are you will
+object to show, etc. Chances are you will want this in your

-want this in your screensaver, too, but even if you don't, you need to provide
+screensaver, too, but even if you don't, you need to provide this

-a user is in the Control Panel setting up your screensaver and they press the
+it when a user is in the Control Panel setting up your screensaver

-"Settings..." button.
+and they press the "Settings..." button.

 BOOL WINAPI